Our Work in the Pacific Northwest

 - Supporting the development of affordable housing and education centers on under-utilized, tax-exempt sites

 - Partnering in equitable, transit-oriented development along expanding public transit lines

 - Improving health and services outcomes for low-income vulnerable residents in affordable housing communities

 - Building sustainable housing organizations through technical assistance and grants

 - Advocating for policy and raising public awareness to support affordable housing and community development

 Enterprise has invested more than $1.2 billion in Washington and Oregon to build or preserve 25,000 affordable homes in urban and rural communities, and has created programs that connect residents to education, health care and transit.

-- Launched the Health and Housing Initiative to improve and document the link between housing with health care and its impact on vulnerable populations in Oregon
+- Started the Health and Housing Initiative to improve and document the link between housing with health care and its impact on vulnerable populations in Oregon

 - Advanced affordable housing policy as advisors on key governmental boards, including the Washington State Affordable Housing Advisory Board, Seattle Mayor Ed Murray’s Housing Affordability and Livability Advisory Committee and the Seattle Housing Levy Oversight Committee

 In late August 2018, Enterprise and Mercy Housing hosted a delegation of 40 Atlanta civic leaders, representing philanthropy, business, private and nonprofit developers in Seattle.
 The goal of this peer exchange was to inspire achievable solutions to affordable housing challenges in Atlanta by leveraging proven strategies and funding ideas in action in Seattle, including best practices in public funding, philanthropic investment to advance educational achievement and initiatives to address homelessness.